PRIVATE Sweets Making & Kimono Tea Ceremony Experience in Tokyo

 Are wagashi vegan/vegetarian, halal, or kosher?

 The recipes followed during our classes are vegan and vegetarian-friendly!
-The plant-based treats are also halal and kosher.
+The plant-based treats are also halal.
 We highly recommend letting us know if you have any preferences or diets anyway just to make sure.

 Do you accept groups?

 Yes!
-Our sweets-making class is recommended for all kinds of groups, couples, and families with kids.
+Our sweets-making class is recommended for all kinds of groups, couples, and families.
 We also offer our services for a team-building activity for corporate groups.

 Is a tea ceremony included?